jpbueno/opencost-oke/README.md

 With OpenCost, you can:

-1. Allocate costs by namespace (or label) to track individual tenant usage.
+1. Allocate costs by namespace (or any other Kubernetes component) to track individual tenant usage.
 2. Monitor resource consumption (CPU, memory, network) for each tenant in real-time.
 3. Optimize resources to ensure efficient use of compute and storage.
 4. Integrate with your billing system to automate tenant billing based on actual usage.